davidemms/OrthoFinder/README.md

 3. `cd dlcpar-1.0/`
 4. `sudo python setup.py install`

+### Running OrthoFinder
+Once the required dependencies have been installed, try running OrthoFinder on the example data:

+- `OrthoFinder-1.0.6/orthofinder -f ExampleDataset`

+Assuming everything was successful OrthoFinder will end by printing the location of the results files, a short paragraph providing a statistical summary and the OrthoFinder citation.
+If you make use of OrthoFinder for any of your work then please cite it as this helps support future development.

+If you have problems with this standalone binary version of OrthoFinder you can use the python source code version, which has a name of the form, 'OrthoFinder-1.0.6_source.tar.gz' and is available from the github 'releases tab'.
+See Section 'Python Source Code Version'.

 ### Setup for advanced use
 The following steps are not required for the standard OrthoFinder use cases and are only needed if you want to run the 'trees_from_MSA' utility or you want to run OrthoFinder using the python source code version.